ga-wdi-boston/js-functions-ins-and-outs-study/study.md

 I am feeling good.
 I feel like we are progressing very quickly so if we keep this pace up I think we will have come a long way at the end of the 12 weeks.

 I do feel that the more we learn, the more I realize how much I don't know about programming, but taking the advice of Chris and just focusing on what's in front of me helps.

+I feel like we are building up a good set of tools that we can use to tackle the problems that are thrown at us.
+I still struggle with being able to apply the tools to the real-world problems.
+For example, with the Subway problem I wasn't sure how to structure the data before we started until I read the hint about using arrays for the lists of stations.
+Initially I thought they might be keys in an object.
+So hopefully the more real-world problems that we solve, the more easily I will be able to take those problems and convert them into structured data that we can work with using Javascript.
 ```